 Firmly commit to your recovery

-We won’t lie to you, recovery is difficult.
-Some days might not be so bad, but others; whether because of physical withdrawal symptoms or a lapse in self-confidence, will feel like the most trying experience you have ever been through.
-Do not let this be a deterrent towards achieving sobriety.
-Your initial decision to seek recovery is evidenced enough that you are ever capable of achieving your goals.
-Voice your commitment to your recovery to your friends and family; making a verbal promise to yourself and others may help you hold yourself accountable.
+Your initial decision to seek recovery is evidence enough that you are capable of achieving your goals.
+Voice your commitment to your recovery to your friends, family, counselor and to yourself; making a verbal promise to yourself and others may help you hold yourself accountable.

 Lean into your support network

-Especially in the early days of your recovery you will, more likely than not, feel the urge to use drugs again.
-Before this happens, discuss a strategy with your friends, family, neighbor, coworker, therapist, primary care doctor – anyone who is willing to be by your side throughout your recovery and keep you accountable.
-Make a call, send a text, drive over or otherwise notify your chosen confidant when you feel a craving and ask that they be with you through it.
+Especially in the early days of your recovery you will, more likely than not feel the urge to use drugs again.
+Before this happens, discuss a strategy with your support network to help keep you accountable.
 Your plan of action could entail an impromptu therapy session, a quick run around the block with a friend or doing some other productive method of redirecting your thoughts and actions.